Watsons Bay ferry wharf

 Watsons Bay ferry wharf is located on the southern side of Sydney Harbour serving the Sydney suburb of Watsons Bay.

 Services

+Watsons Bay wharf was served by Sydney Ferries Limited services from Circular Quay until withdrawn in 1933.
+Weekend only services were reintroduced by the Urban Transit Authority on 1 February 1987.
+By 2002 it was operating daily.

-Watsons Bay wharf is served by Sydney Ferries Watsons Bay services operated by SuperCat class ferries.
+Today it is served by Sydney Ferries Watsons Bay services operated by Emerald-class ferries.

 Watsons Bay wharf is also served by Captain Cook Cruises peak hour commuter services to Circular Quay.
 At other times the Captain Cook Cruises Hop On/Hop Off Sydney Harbour ferry service operates via Watsons Bay wharf.

-My Fast Ferry operates Sydney Harbour tourist services via Watsons Bay.
+Fantasea Cruising operates Sydney Harbour tourist services via Watsons Bay.

 Transport links

-Transdev John Holland operate three routes from the other side of Robertson Park:
+Transdev John Holland operates three bus routes from the other side of Robertson Park, under contract to Transport for NSW: